Nebby1999/MonsterVariantsPlus/Thunderstore/README.md

 	- 2% Spawn Chance

+Not Listed here are variants for the Empathy Cores' Solus Probes.
+These variants are exactly the same as the normal Solus Probe variants and have their same spawn chances by default.

-Not listed here are special other Variants for Mystic Items.
-When Mystic Items is found in your mod list, MVP will enable special variants for the Legendary Mask's Archaic Wisps.
-These variants are exactly the same as the normal archaic wisp variants and have their same spawn chances.
+If you have [Mystic Items](https://thunderstore.io/package/TheMysticSword/MysticsItems/) installed, MVP will enable special variants for the Legendary Mask's Archaic Wisps.
+These variants are exactly the same as the normal archaic wisp variants and have their same spawn chances by default.

 ### Artifact of Variance
 ![](https://media.discordapp.net/attachments/461597592825102369/843631169102020658/VarianceEnabled.png)